Townsville City - North Ward

 The level of cultural diversity witnessed in Townsville City - North Ward was found to be above average when compared nationally for a number of language and cultural background related metrics

 Townsville City - North Ward had a higher than average cultural diversity, with 12.8% of its residents speaking a language other than English at home and 26.1% born overseas.
 Christianity was the predominant religion in Townsville City - North Ward, accounting for 50.8% of the population.
-However, Judaism showed an overrepresentation in North Ward compared to the rest of Queensland, with 0.2% versus 0.1%.
+Notably, Judaism comprised 0.2% of the population, higher than the Rest of Qld average of 0.1%.

 Frequently Asked Questions - Diversity